 From time to time we post product updates, guidance, and interviews we’ve conducted with USWDS users.

-In this 12th post in our series, we sat down with Jason Garber, front-end web developer at the U.S. Digital Service’s Defense Digital Service, to talk about his work creating a Ruby gem that integrates the Design System into a Ruby on Rails application.
+In this 12th post in our series, we sat down with Jason Garber, front-end web developer at the U.S. Digital Service’s Defense Digital Service, to talk about his work creating a Ruby gem that integrates USWDS into a Ruby on Rails application.

 For our 11th post in the series, we talked with Scott Weber, front-end developer, who worked on America’s Seed Fund site for the National Science Foundation (NSF).
 The site was created for people who want to get federal grant funding for their science or technology projects.